Brazil–Ukraine relations: Ukrainian Independence to 2014

-A major boost to the development of bilateral cooperation was the meeting of the two presidents within the 64th session of the United Nations General Assembly in New York on September 22, 2009.
+A major boost to the development of bilateral cooperation was the meeting of the Ukrainian President Viktor Yushchenko and Brazilian President Lula within the 64th session of the United Nations General Assembly in New York on September 22, 2009.
 During this meeting, both presidents agreed to establish working groups in order to prepare for the visit of President Lula da Silva to Ukraine, which was successfully held in December 2009.
 This visit marked an important step in the strengthening of bilateral relations – it established the strategic partnership between the two countries.
 Agreements in the fields of aircraft manufacturing, defense, technology, space exploration and nuclear energy, followed.

 In April 2011, Ukrainian Prime Minister Mykola Azarov met with the President of Brazil, Dilma Rousseff, in Sanya.
 The two discussed a wide range of topics on the bilateral agenda, in particular the progress of the Ukrainian-Brazilian space project "Alcântara Cyclone Space".
 Mykola Azarov and Dilma Rousseff also talked about the 120th anniversary of the Ukrainian immigration to Brazil.

-The President of Ukraine, Viktor Yanukovych, made a state visit to Brazil on October 25, 2011.
+Ukrainian President Viktor Yanukovych made a state visit to Brazil on October 25, 2011.
 During the occasion, the Ukrainian and Brazilian governments issued a joint statement outlining areas of cooperation for the subsequent years, with the aim of further elevating the bilateral partnership.

+Bilateral relations weakened in 2013 due to political and economic challenges during the “Euromaidan” protests in Ukraine and the Russian invasion of the Ukrainian peninsula of Crimea in 2014.